-So in this post I wanted to provide a consolidated look at how US Priority Pass restaurants work, and include a table that I intend to keep updated that lists all of the US Priority Pass restaurant locations.
+In this post I wanted to provide a consolidated, updated look at how US Priority Pass restaurants work, along with providing a table that lists all of the US Priority Pass restaurant locations.

 What is Priority Pass?